-The stock of market debt is projected to have increased by \$88 billion since 2008-09 (Table A2.2).
+The stock of market debt increased by \$89 billion between 2008-09 and 2010-11 (Table A2.2).
 However, since a significant proportion of market debt issued since 2008-09 was used to acquire interest-bearing investments, the increase in the federal debt (accumulated deficit) is much lower.